-- Go to the Scholarship/Awards page on the English department website.
-The same information is available on the Canvas page for English Department Awards 2019.
-Both contain links to individual awards.
+Go to the Scholarship/Awards page on the English department website.
+The same information is available on the Canvas page for English Department Awards 2021.
+Use the Canvas page for links to individual awards and to submit materials.

 3. What do I do if I can’t access the Canvas page?

 If you are having trouble accessing the Canvas pages for individual awards, check your email inbox to see if you’ve received an invitation to join the Canvas Awards pages.
 If you haven’t, write from your Montclair State email address to Awards co-coordinators, Professor Emily Cheng or Professor Jeff Gonzalez.
 Contact Professor David Galef for any creative writing queries.
 They can send you an invitation to join the Canvas group for the Awards.

 4. What file names should I use for my uploaded application materials?

 Use your last name, the award’s name, and a number for the file name of each application document that you upload to Canvas: e.g., if your last name is Morales and you are applying for the Eler Award, your documents should be titled “Morales Eler 1,” “Morales Eler 2,” etc.

 5. May I submit my application materials in paper form instead?